-Western-backed coalition under pressure over Yemen raids
+Western-backed coalition under pressure over Yemen raid

 The Houthis and powerful local allies hold most of Yemen's northern half, while forces working for the exiled government share control of the rest of the country with local tribes.

 Peace talks have made little headway.
-The Saudi-backed government of President Hadi insists on compliance with U.N.
+Hadi's government insists on compliance with U.N.
 Security Council resolution 2216, which calls on the Houthis to withdraw from cities seized since 2014.

 Riyadh has long accused Hezbollah's ally Iran of backing the Houthis and seeking to transform the group into a replica of the Lebanese militia to use as a proxy against Saudi Arabia.